 So let’s cover the part that may not be so easy for you in a little more detail.

-Put simply, what your diet will look like, is a very small amount of carbs, a moderate amount of protein and most of your calories come from good, natural fats.
+Put, what your diet will look like, is a minimal amount of carbs, a moderate amount of protein, and most of your calories come from good, natural fats.

 Here are some examples of carbs to avoid.

 - Grain – Bread, oatmeal, cereal, crackers, rice, corn.

 - Starchy Vegetables – Potatoes, squash, yams.

 - Sugary Sweets – Cookies, ice cream, candy, soda.